Download training manuals, checklists, and instructional documents.

 Apps & More

 Recognizing this challenge, the World Poultry Foundation funded the development of a Feed App through partnership with the University of Georgia.
-This feed App (FeedMix), which will be available at no cost from App sites, allows the farmer to simply tick boxes of available feedstuffs (maize, cassava, etc.) and the type of birds being grown, and it will calculate a basic diet.
+This feed App (FeedMixer), is now available at no cost from App sites, allowing farmers a simple way to mix a nutritious and cost effective feed mixes for their birds.